mnot/I-D/web-proxy-desc/draft.md

     }

-When configuring a proxy through WPD, the User agent SHOULD present the relevant information contained within (i.e., the 'name', 'desc' and 'moreInfo' members, the latter as a link) to the end user.
+When configuring a proxy through WPD, a user agent SHOULD present the relevant information contained within (i.e., the 'name', 'desc' and 'moreInfo' members, the latter as a link) to the end user.
 User agents SHOULD also make this information available to the end user whenever the WPD is in use.